underwoodb-sd-ibm/incubator-openwhisk/docs/triggers_rules.md

   ok: created trigger locationUpdate
   ```

 2. Check that you created the trigger by listing the set of triggers.
+(Side note: triggers and rules will be listed alphabetically when using the `list` command.)

   ```
   $ wsk trigger list